United States Courthouse, Hammond

 Hammond, IN 46320

-The United States Courthouse in Hammond, Ind., is located on a 6.9-acre site bound by the city's historic Hohman Avenue to the west, Clinton Street to the north, Lyman Avenue to the east, and East Douglas Street to the south.
-The building includes three District courtrooms (including one Special Proceeding) and two Magistrate and Bankruptcy courtrooms.
+The U.S. Courthouse in Hammond, Indiana – located on a 6.9-acre site bound by the city's historic Hohman Avenue (west), Clinton Street (north), Lyman Avenue (east), and East Douglas Street (south) – includes three District courtrooms and two Magistrate and Bankruptcy courtrooms.
+The sustainable landscaping of the courthouse grounds, managed by Master Gardener Rich Falzone, is home to several rare species of butterflies (see story and photos).

-Key Tenants The building provides space to accommodate the 10-year needs of the U.S. Courts and related federal agencies.
-The latest customer satisfaction survey (2010) resulted in a 99% "more than satisfies" rating (four or five on a five-point scale).
+The building provides space to accommodate the 10-year needs of the U.S. Courts and related federal agencies.
+In the latest (2015) Tenant Satisfaction Survey, 95% of respondents gave a four or five rating (on a five-point scale) for the building and GSA services.

-Architectural Features Facing east across the trees and open landscape, the building entrance is distinct and inviting.
+Facing east across the trees and open landscape, the building entrance is distinctive and inviting.
 The horizontal emphasis of the attic story echoes the flat Midwest prairie.
-The exterior is built of limestone and precast cladding over concrete block and metal stud back-up with aluminum windows.
-The courtrooms feature English brown oak paneling and millwork, state-of-the-art audio/visual technology, and an innovative circular layout that places the witness stand at the center of the space between the judge and a curved, free-standing jury box.
+The exterior is built of limestone and pre-cast cladding over concrete block and metal stud back-up with aluminum windows.
+The courtrooms feature English brown-oak paneling and millwork, state-of-the-art audio/visual technology, and an innovative circular layout that places the witness stand at the center of the space between the judge and a curved, free-standing jury box.

-Hammond Courthouse Installation, by Dale Chihuly, is a quartet of sculptures comprised of clusters of blown glass mounted on aluminum posts.
+Hammond Courthouse Installation by Dale Chihuly is a quartet of sculptures comprised of clusters of blown glass mounted on aluminum posts.
+See more federal artwork photos and details via America's Fine Arts Collection.

 The shortcut for this page is www.gsa.gov/hammondct.